opendistro/for-elasticsearch-docs/docs/ism/policies.md

 `expression` | The cron expression that'll trigger the transition. | `string` | Yes `timezone` | The timezone that triggers the transition. | `string` | Yes

-If no conditions are specified, the transition to a state happens the moment it's checked, which by default is every 5 minutes.
+If no conditions are specified, the transition to a state happens the moment it's checked.
+The checking happens every 5 minutes by default.